leahneukirchen/nitro/README.md

   After all processes are terminated, `SYS/final` is run.
   The program `SYS/fatal`, if it exists, is run instead of exiting when an unrecoverable, fatal error happens.
+  The program `SYS/reincarnate`, if it exists, is executed into instead of a shutdown.
+This can be used to implement an initramfs, for example.

 ## Modes of operation